sourcegraph/sourcegraph-public-snapshot/doc/extensions/authoring/ux_style_guide.md

 Your extension has to compete against alternative methods of achieving the same goal.
 For example, users can find the definition of a function in the same file in 2 seconds by double-clicking the variable, pressing <kbd>Ctrl</kbd>-<kbd>C</kbd> <kbd>Ctrl</kbd>-<kbd>F</kbd> <kbd>Ctrl</kbd>-<kbd>V</kbd> and hitting <kbd>Enter</kbd> a few times, or in a different file in 10 seconds by running a Sourcegraph search.
 Users often times have finely-tuned development environments and can get there in 15 seconds by running `git stash && git checkout <branch> && code src/main.go`.
 If your extension does not respond in less than that time on every action, users will learn to avoid your extension and probably disable it.

+Your extension must provide clear value to the user, rather than clutter their experience with information that could be obtained through simpler and potentially faster methods, for instance a simple text search in the current document to find references to a function.

 **Guide the user**

 If your extension requires a few settings, gently inform them that it won't work until they provide more information.
 A file header icon that triggers a prompt usually does the trick nicely.

-Ask yourself, could a new user set up your extension properly without the README?
+Try to replicate the experience of a new user activating your extension for the first time.
+Can they set up your extension properly and intuitively without reading the README?
+If your extension requires external setup to function properly (eg. a server component), does the README provide clear, precise and reproducible steps to setting up these components?

 **Treat UI like real estate**